themosis/documentation/environment.md

 4.Install WordPress
 -------------------

 Once your environment is setup, open your browser and start the default WordPress installation process.

-Log in your WordPress administration, activate the Themosis framework plugin and the Themosis framework theme.
+> Note: After installation, be sure to **first log in your WordPress administration and activate the theme** in order to avoid the white screen of death.

 Visit your project home page and you should be granted with a welcome message.
 Congratulations!
 You have installed WordPress and the Themosis framework.

-> Make sure to set write permissions on the `storage` folder located inside the `app` directory of the Themosis framework theme.

 Next
 ----